theShubhamrathore/Window-11-Clone/README.md

 Shubham Rathore<br>

 License<br>
-This project is licensed under the [name of the license] License - see the LICENSE.md file for details.
+This project is licensed under the shubham rathore License - see the LICENSE.md file for details.

 Acknowledgments
 my friends.